-We view CCR's ERM to be adequate with strong risk controls and the importance of ERM as high to the rating, given the company's large exposure to natural catastrophe risk.
+We view CCR's ERM to be adequate with strong risk controls.
+Given the company's large exposure to natural catastrophe risk, ERM has an important role in our assessment of CCR's credit profile.
 Our assessment is based on our positive view of risk management culture and risk controls at CCR.
 We acknowledge the investments CCR has made in recent years to strengthen its risk management framework.
 CCR's risk controls have been enforced by introducing new tools to assess underwriting risk and its total catastrophe exposure in France.
 The risk management culture has been bolstered by strengthening the position of the risk department and its more prevalent involvement in the decision-making process.

-Management and Governance
+Management and governance

-CCR's management and governance are satisfactory, in our opinion.
+CCR's management and governance are satisfactory.
 The company's management demonstrates strong expertise and experience in its major lines of business.
 The company is somewhat less independent in the definition of its strategic goals than private-sector peers because its strategy is set by the government and fixed in a mission letter.
 We acknowledge, however, CCR's capacity to transform these strategic targets into action plans and to achieve the goals set in those plans.